uni-cs-notes/cs50-notes/C.md

 ## Types refer to the possible data that can be stored within a variable.
 * For example, a char is designed to accommodate a single character like a or 2.
 * Types are very important because each type has specific limits.
-* For example, because of the limits in memory, the highest value of an int can be 4294967296.
+* For example, because of the limits in memory, the highest value of an int can be 4294967296. also known as [intergers overflow](/intergers overflow.md)

  ### Types with which you might interact during this course include: